chankrrn/WRO-FE-YBR/elec/elec_README.md

 This means a drivetrain that appears to consume a small amount of current while the wheels spin freely may require several times more current during heavy loading or stall.

-Therefore:

-> **The motor-side power path must be evaluated for transient and near-stall demand, not only for normal driving current.**
+Therefore, **the motor-side power path must be evaluated for transient and near-stall demand, not only for normal driving current**.

 ---